TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 These are known as the **USB Implementer's Forum (USB-IF) identifiers**, and if multiple devices share a common display name and/or Product/Vendor ID, apps like RetroArch and TeknoParrot that read individual mouse devices will get VERY confused.

-These parameters can be saved to and loaded from EEPROM if a customized Device Product ID (PID) & Device Name are detected, which can be committed from the OpenFIRE App.
+These parameters can be saved to and loaded from EEPROM if a customized Device Product ID (PID) & Device Name are detected, which can be committed from the Desktop App.